-Cauliflower is a popular type of vegetable that comes in many colors and varieties.
-You can eat cauliflower raw or boiled, on its own, with some sauce, as a pizza bottom, keto rice replacement, or as a part of a variety of recipes.
+First of all, you can eat cauliflower raw or boiled, on its own, with some sauce, as a low-carb pizza bottom, as a keto rice replacement, or as a part of a variety of other recipes.

-100 grams of raw cauliflower contains the following amounts of carbs (2):
+100 grams of raw cauliflower is about one cup and contains the following amounts of carbs (1):

 One ounce of raw cauliflower is about 28 grams, and contains the following amounts of carbs: